RemoteSenseiMichael/GEE_Code_Arctic_Bathymetry_Modeling/README.md

 # GEE_Code_Arctic_Bathymetry

-Large-scale bathymetry regression modelling over Arctic waterbodies using Google Earth Engine and machine learning.
+This code, written using the Google Earth Engine (GEE) JavaScript (.js) API, is for large-scale mapping of inland Arctic waterbody depth (bathymetry).

+Citation:

+Merchant, M. (2023).
+Modelling inland Arctic bathymetry from space using cloud-based machine learning and Sentinel-2.
+Advances in Space Research, 72 (10), 4256-4271.